RebeccaSawyer/react_translate_app/README.md

 Translates words from English to Spanish.
 Displays previously submitted Spanish words on the page.
-Shows and hides English translations next Spanish words upon click.
+Shows and hides English translations next to Spanish words upon click.